 You probably didn’t notice, but we’ve spent the last several years neglecting this website in favor of other pursuits.
-For one thing, JD and I had a couple of kids, so you can now look forward to our upcoming web site on which we rank our children in order of attractiveness.
+For one thing, we had a couple of kids, so you can now look forward to our upcoming web site on which we rank our children in order of attractiveness.

 More importantly though, we finally achieved the American dream of building a fake Mexican town in our basement.